BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Our method

-\subsection{Optimal transport for precomputed importance}
+\subsection{Optimal Transport for Precomputed Importance}

 In this subsection, we focus on attaining the importance maps.
 We start from an important fact that is often ignored.
 That is, potential mappings that produce \emph{the same importance sampled PDF} are not unique.
 Consider a toy example of sampling a truncated, and normalized 1D Gaussian defined on $[0,1]$ shown on the right.
 Suppose we uniformly subdivide $[0,1]$ into four segments A, B, C and D, each integrates to a probability of $0.1$, $0.4$, $0.4$ and $0.1$.
-Then we subdivide the uniform $[0,1]$ into four segments with lengths $0.1$, $0.4$, $0.4$ and $0.1$, and name them 1, 2, 3 and 4, respectively.
-Then the mapping $1\mapsto A$, $2\mapsto B$, $3\mapsto C$, $4\mapsto D$ is a valid mapping that importance samples the Gaussian, but the mapping $1\mapsto A$, $2\mapsto C$ and $3\mapsto B$, $4\mapsto D$ is also perfect importance sampling.
+Then we subdivide the uniform $[0,1]$ into four